CyreseM/CyreseM/README.md

 </p>

 - 🔭 Currently working on building a 3d asset marketplace website
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning C#
-- 👯 I’m looking to collaborate on anything involving web development
+- 👯 I’m looking to collaborate on anything involving web dev
 - 📫 How to reach me: millscyrese@gmail.com
 - 🌌 Proficiently Skilled in - Java, ReactJS, Python, Javascript
-- 🛹 Other Skills - Game dev with unreal engine, 3D designing with blender, UI / UX design
+- 🛹 Other Skills - 3D designing with blender, Chess, Cracking dad jokes

 ### 💻 Software and tools